-It is proposed that NextDecade will ship in LNG into the Whitegate terminal and transfer it onto the floating storage unit.
-It will then be turned into natural gas and pumped onto the main gas line from the Kinsale gas fields which run onshore in the Whitegate area.
+It is proposed that NextDecade will ship LNG into Cork from its planned terminals in Texas.
+It will then be turned into fossil gas and pumped onto the main gas line from the Kinsale gas fields which run onshore in the Whitegate area.

 Why are we against this project?

 We do not need more gas, according to research by 2035 the substantial use of fossil fuels, including natural gas, within the EU’s energy system will be incompatible with the temperature commitments enshrined in the Paris Agreement.